libxsmm/libxsmm/documentation/libxsmm_mm.md

 void* libxsmm_xdispatch(const void* key, size_t key_size);
 ```

 This functionality can be also used to dispatch multiple kernels in one step, e.g., if a single task relies on multiple kernels.
-This has way, one can pay the cost of dispatch one time per task rather than according to the number of JIT-kernels.
+This way, one can pay the cost of dispatch one time per task rather than according to the number of JIT-kernels used by this task.

 ### Call Wrapper